+intra-band non-contiguous carrier aggregation: non-contiguous carriers aggregated in the same operating band

 Inter RF Bandwidth gap: frequency gap between two consecutive Base Station RF Bandwidths that are placed within two supported operating bands

+maximum carrier TRP output power: mean power level measured per RIB during the transmitter ON period for a specific carrier in a specified reference condition and corresponding to the declared rated carrier TRP output power (Prated,c,TRP)

+maximum total TRP output power: mean power level measured per RIB during the transmitter ON period in a specified reference condition and corresponding to the declared rated total TRP output power (Prated,t,TRP)

+minSENS: the lowest declared EIS value for the OSDD’s declared for OTA sensitivity requirement.

 minSENS RoAoA: the reference RoAoA associated with the OSDD with the lowest declared EIS value.

 MSR operation: operation of AAS BS declared to be MSR in particular operating band(s)

+multi-band RIB: operating band specific RIB which is paired with one or more additional operating band specific RIBs where the multiple bands are supported through common active electronic component(s)

 non-AAS BS: BS conforming to one of the RF requirement specifications 3GPP TS 25.104 [2], 3GPP TS 25.105 [3], 3GPP TS 36.104 [4] or 3GPP TS 37.104 [5]

 non-contiguous spectrum: spectrum consisting of two or more sub-blocks separated by sub-block gap(s)

+operating band: frequency range in which the AAS BS operates (paired or unpaired), that is defined with a specific set of technical requirements

 OTA AAS BS: AAS BS which has ≥8 transceiver units for E-UTRA or MSR and ≥4 transceiver units for UTRA per cell and has a radiated RF interface only and conforms to the OTA requirements set.

+NOTE: For NR operation, an OTA AAS BS corresponds to an NR type 1-O BS in [34].

+OTA coverage range: a common range of directions within which TX OTA requirements that are neither specified in the OTA peak directions sets nor as TRP requirement are intended to be met

+OTA coverage range: a common range of directions within which TX OTA requirements that are neither specified in the OTA peak directions sets nor as TRP requirement are intended to be met

+OTA peak directions set: set(s) of beam peak directions within which certain TX OTA requirements are intended to be met, where all OTA peak directions set(s) are subsets of the OTA coverage range

+NOTE 1: The beam peak directions are related to a corresponding contiguous range or discrete list of beam centre directions by the beam direction pairs included in the set.

+NOTE 2: OTA peak directions set definition (applicabile to multiple directional requirements) is replacing the Rel-13/14 EIRP accuracy directions set definition (which was applicable to EIRP requirement only).

 OTA REFSENS RoAoA: Is the RoAoA determined by the contour defined by the points at which the achieved EIS is 3dB higher than the achieved EIS in the reference direction.

 NOTE: This contour will be related to the average element/sub-array radiation pattern 3dB beam width.